Dyzr-Daniel/lolchampion/README.md

 # lolchampion
 ###**Note**: some comments in the files are in german.
 However in the header of each file i put a short description in English
-Hello this is the file collection for my first webproject -  [lolchampion](http://www.lolchampion.de).
+Hello this is the file collection of my first webproject -  [lolchampion](http://www.lolchampion.de).

 Its a wordpress site with a theme called Avada